Spatio-Temporal Crop Aggregation for Video Representation Learning

 \section{Abstract}

 We propose Spatio-temporal Crop Aggregation for video representation LEarning (\methodName), a novel method that enjoys high scalability at both training and inference time.
 Our model builds long-range video features by learning from sets of video clip-level features extracted with a pre-trained backbone.
 To train the model, we propose a self-supervised objective consisting of masked clip feature prediction.
 We apply sparsity to both the input, by extracting a random set of video clips, and to the loss function, by only reconstructing the sparse inputs.
 Moreover, we use dimensionality reduction by working in the latent space of a pre-trained backbone applied to single video clips.
-The video representation is then obtained by taking the ensemble of the concatenation of embeddings of separate video clips with a video clip set summarization token.
-These techniques make our method not only extremely efficient to train, but also highly effective in transfer learning.
-We demonstrate that our video representation yields state-of-the-art performance with linear, non-linear, and $k$-NN probing on common action classification datasets.
+These techniques make our method not only extremely efficient to train but also highly effective in transfer learning.
+We demonstrate that our video representation yields state-of-the-art performance with linear, non-linear, and $k$-NN probing on common action classification and video understanding datasets.